F&B market assessments in East Africa, grocery store with African woman

 The results of the EAMA are projected to reach and engage with governments, the private sector and investors in Kenya and Tanzania on a national scale, by providing evidence and information on:

-• the state of packaged foods being sold in the two countries
+• the state of packaged foods being sold in East Africa

 • the extent to which they address micronutrient deficiencies